Omineca Mining and Metals (CVE:OMM) Trading Down 14.3% – Time to Sell?

-Omineca Mining and Metals Ltd. (CVE:OMM – Get Free Report) shares were down 14.3% during mid-day trading on Friday .
+Omineca Mining and Metals Ltd. (CVE:OMM – Get Free Report)’s share price was down 14.3% on Saturday .
 The stock traded as low as C$0.06 and last traded at C$0.06.
-Approximately 352,500 shares changed hands during mid-day trading, an increase of 44% from the average daily volume of 244,758 shares.
+Approximately 352,500 shares were traded during mid-day trading, an increase of 44% from the average daily volume of 244,758 shares.
 The stock had previously closed at C$0.07.

 Omineca Mining and Metals Company Profile